mozilla/ActiveData/docs/ActiveData 190801.md

 * Document database is denormalized, is a hierarchical database
 * Everything indexed - low query latency
 * no loops, no joins, computationally bounded
-* Bounded resources per query
-* No locking
+* No locking transactional system
 * Handle multitude of schemas from many sources
 * scales to multiple machines
 * recovery restoration